Tax Return Canada season is underway…

 2. Your residency status

-There are a number of factors involved in determining your status, including your residential ties with Canada, length of stay, the purpose of your stay, and various other factors.
+There are a number of factors involved in determining your status, including your residential ties with Canada, length of stay, the purpose of your stay, and other factors.

 3. Your SIN